NachoColl/blockchain-web-services/docs/index.md

   <span style="font-size:14px">Figure 8.
 Utility token circular economy.</span>
 </p>

-To build a circular economy, Blockchain Web Services token will get utilized as shown in Figure 7 use cases:
+In order to build a circular economy, a Blockchain Web Services token will get utilized as shown in the Figure 7 use cases:

--	<strong>Every API call consuming a Smart Contract will require paying a fee</strong> in our utility token (such fee charge will also get transparently managed by the platform).
+-	<strong>Every API call consuming a smart contract will require a payment fee</strong> in our utility token (such fee will also get transparently managed by the platform).

--	Marketplace <strong>Smart Contracts creators (developers) will get token rewards</strong> every time a platform customer consumes their solution.
+-	Marketplace <strong>smart contract creators (developers) will get token rewards</strong> every time a platform customer consumes their solution.

--	Smart Contract <strong>developers’ community will get funds to add innovative solutions</strong> to the platform.
+-	The smart contract <strong>developer’ community will get funds to add innovative solutions</strong> to the platform.

--	Token will fund the development, launch, and growth of the platform.
+-	Tokens will fund the development, launch, and growth of the platform.

 ### Tokenomics